codefixer/walmart-api/README.md

 # Walmart API App

-NOTE: Please remember to add the provided .env file to the root directory
+NOTE: You must add a file named .env to the root directory that contains your Walmart API Key.
+Please use the following syntax:
+REACT_APP_API_KEY=[KEY]

 API Info: https://developer.walmartlabs.com/